 #5.
 Show me clear error messages

-If I’ve entered an extra “.” in my email, or if I’ve entered an extra digit on my zip, or if I’ve skipped a field that’s mandatory – I need to know all of these correctly.
+If I’ve entered an extra “.” in my email, or if I’ve entered an extra digit on my zip, or if I’ve skipped a mandatory field – I need to know all of these correctly.

 Here’s one that almost gets it right but then, fails.
 Wootten shows you the errors but the error message does not fade away (or disappear) when I start typing in the form again.